milanaryal/milanaryal.github.io/_posts/2020-06-09-getting-started-with-webpack.md

 };
 ```

-Now, simply you can run webpack using `npx webpack`.
+Now, simply you can run Webpack using `npx webpack`.

 Or,